-

 Dosage regimen

-In acute cerebrovascular accidents, Mexidol® is used during the first 10-14 days intravenously (IV) drip at 200-500 mg 2-4 times a day, then intramuscularly (IM) at 200-250 mg 2-3 times a day for 2 weeks, after which it is recommended to switch to oral dosage forms.
+For acute cerebrovascular accidents, Mexidol® is administered intravenously (IV) by drip, 200-500 mg 2-4 times daily for the first 10-14 days, then intramuscularly (IM), 200-250 mg 2-3 times daily for 2 weeks, after which a transition to oral dosage forms is recommended.

 In case of traumatic brain injury and consequences of traumatic brain injury, Mexidol® is used for 10-15 days intravenously by drip at 200-500 mg 2-4 times a day, after which it is recommended to switch to taking oral dosage forms.